amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 Lets start displaying images in our application.

-In the IndividualView coomponent, we will set the color now to `transparent` so we can see the dark background of our application.
-Then another `Rectangle`, the finally we add an `Image` type, we assign the property `source` to the filepath of the image we want to show.
+In the `IndividualView` coomponent, we will set the `color` now to `transparent` so we can see the dark background of our application.
+Then another `Rectangle`, since its best practice to keep an `Image` type in a `Rectangle` so you can prevent an overflow by clipping it.
+Then finally we add an `Image` type, we set the property `source` to the filepath of the image we want to show.

 > components/IndividualView.qml